brianguenter/FastDifferentiation.jl/README.md

 #### Chebyshev benchmarks with simplification on
 <img src="FSDBenchmark\Data\figure_chebyshev_Exe_simplify_true.svg" alt="drawing" width="50%">

+With simplification on performance of the executable derivative function for Symbolics.jl is slightly better than with simplification off.
+But simplification processing time is longer.

 ### Spherical Harmonics

 The second example is the spherical harmonics function.
 This is the expression graph for the spherical harmonic function of order 8: